top of page

 Psychosocial and energetic drivers of adolescent growth and development

-Much of my prior research, including my dissertation, has been focused on cultural and ecological contributions to the timing and pace of human growth, development, and puberty.
+Much of my prior research has been focused on cultural and ecological contributions to the timing and pace of human growth, development, and puberty.
 This area of my research is concerned with the ways early life adversities (psychosocial, nutritional, energetic) shape puberty and adolescent development, especially in global contexts of forced displacement, migration, and social inequality.
 Current directions in this area are focused on maximizing longitudinal observational data from Vietnam, The United States and Argentina, data science techniques, and anthropological knowledge to understand drivers of puberty.
 I welcome students who are interested in these broad topics and related topics (e.g., philosophical / history of science approaches about the social consequences of early puberty).

 SAWA (سوا) : Social safety, Agency, and Well-being among Adolescents